CampagneLaboratory/variationanalysis-apps/prepare-sbi-training-set-3/Readme.md

 **What does this app do?**

-Use parallel genotype calls to generate the Sequence Base Information format (extension .sbi) training set.
+Use parallel genotype calls to generate the training set in Sequence Base Information format (extension .sbi).

 **How does this app work?**